Beat the ATS Every Time: The Complete Guide

 How ATS Software Actually Works

 Applicant Tracking Systems are software that companies use to manage the hiring pipeline.
-In 2026, 99% of Fortune 500 and 75% of mid-market companies use an ATS.
+In 2026, they are common across large employers and increasingly common across mid-market teams.

 1. Parses your resume into structured data fields